 The flight back up to the Sulaco was quiet.
 Hudson could guess that everyone was still somewhat in shock at their close encounter.
 He was just grateful that no one had been hurt more seriously.
 He was also grateful for the painkillers keeping him from feeling anything in his burned hands, although he knew they would be hurting later.

-Once they were back on the ship, Dietrich and Hicks carried Gorman to the infirmary, and Dietrich motioned for Hudson to follow, while Crowe supported Wierzbowski as they went as well.
+Once they were back on the ship, Dietrich and Hicks carried Gorman to the infirmary, and Dietrich motioned for Hudson to follow, while Wierzbowski supported Crowe as they went as well.

 “Direct hit,” Hicks reported quietly after a moment, watching the bloom of the explosion spread across the screen.
-Ripley was watching with silent satisfaction, not saying anything.
+Ripley was watching with silent satisfaction, not saying anything, her hands gently squeezing Newt’s shoulders.
+Newt turned to hug her, and Ripley knelt down to return the hug properly.

 “Rest in hell,” Apone said firmly, turning away.